infixtrading/flashbot-scala-examples/flashbot-market-data-dashboard/README.md

 We'll run this in a separate process, so that it can collect data in the background while we interact with it in various ways.

-Run `MarketDataServer` using an IDE or open a separate command line terminal and run it with sbt:
+Run `MarketDataServer` using an IDE or open a separate command line terminal and run it with SBT:
 ```bash
 $ sbt "runMain MarketDataServer"
 TODO: output
 ```

-### 3. Poll market data with FlashbotClient
+### 4. Poll market data with FlashbotClient

 Now we are collecting data, but how do we inspect it?
 We'll start by requesting some data manually via `FlashbotClient` in a separate process.
 Later, we'll simplify